saytat/Notebooks/2016-01-18-project-ideas.md

 3. Soundwalk for visually imapired people.
 Outdoor soundwalk.
 Indoor soundwalk with iBeacons technology.
 4. Teaching music with haptic devices to children?
 5. Sound providing information about scientific experiments?
 Example: geiger counter.
+6. For people with low to very low eyesight, can there be any visual augmentation via google glass kind of smart eye wear?
+Or think of aural navigation / storytelling for low eyesight people.